Close ModalClose Modal

 By Christian Roemer

 We’re not going to tell you how to use your negatives.
-It’s your life to live, and you’ve gotta make your own decisions about what to do with your film stuff.
+It’s your life to live, and you’ve got to make your own decisions about what to do with your film stuff.

 But…

-Buy some fancy equipment.
-Amazon has a bunch of different things that you can purchase to digitize your negatives, and the prices are all over the place.
+To digitize your negatives at home, you will need to buy some fancy equipment.
+Amazon has a ton of options that you can purchase to digitize your negatives, and the prices are all over the place.
 Starting at $150 and up, you can get a little machine that can process your negatives and turn them into digital photos.
+You can also get the equipment to transfer other formats like photo prints, Super 8, and VHS tapes if you really want, but that is going to cost more.

-While Option 1 seems cool, and who doesn’t like neat equipment, that minimum $150 cost doesn’t even come close to measuring the time cost that you’ll spend processing all of your negatives.
-I don’t want to get into a whole bunch of math, but if you’re digitizing hundreds of photos, that’s a lot of time you could spend doing something different.
-Sure, $150 might not be much to some people (I’m not one of those people; I’m a writer, after all), the time cost is where this method really gets you.
+However, while DIY sounds cool, that minimum $150 cost doesn’t even come close to measuring the time cost that you’ll spend processing all of your negatives.
+If you’re digitizing hundreds of photos, that’s a lot of time you could spend doing something different.
+Sure, $150 might not be much to some people, but the time cost is where this method really gets you.
+For most people, the cost of high-quality equipment and the time involved make the DIY method a less-than-ideal choice for many.

-Let Southtree Digitize the negatives for you.
+Want to skip the hassle and let the pros handle it?
+Let Southtree Digitize the negatives for you!
 Our list price is about $.25 per negative to digitize.
-That means you’d have to digitize 187 negatives before you break even on the out of pocket costs.
-Except that’s not exactly right, because you get price breaks per negative the more that you digitize.
-Even more, we have specials sometimes that can drop the per-negative cost even more.
+That means you’d have to digitize 187 negatives before you break even on the out-of-pocket costs, not including your time!
+We have specials sometimes that can drop the per-negative cost even more.
+Sign up for our email list to be the first to know about these special discounts.

 What I’m trying to say is, unless you’re a technology buff who loves buying single-use machines that are bad for the environment, then by all means, digitize your negatives yourself.
 It’s not really cost-effective, time-efficient, or particularly fun, but you do you.